CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

-To our method we'll pass the `std::string` containing our memory access.
+We will pass a `std::string` containing the line from our trace file to the method.
 We'll then create 3 temporary variables (`type`, `address`, and `instructions`) for the three values we want to extract from our string.

-Next, we'll use `sscanf` to extract the three values into our temporary variables.
+Next, we'll use `sscanf` to extract the values in the string into our temporary variables.

 Finally, we'll return all three variables using a `std::tuple`.